Hyper Temporal Networks

+Notice that $G$ is thus an \STN.
 Checking whether $(S,\C)$ is a negative cycle amounts to check whether all cycles in $G$ have strictly positive weight.
 To do this, firstly, a potential function $\pi$ for $G$ is determined by Bellman-Ford algorithm.
-If the algorithm returns a negative cycle instead of $\pi$, then there is a negative cycle in $(S,\C)$ and the check ends.
+If the algorithm returns a negative cycle instead of $\pi$, then there is \emph{no} negative cycle in $(S,\C)$ and the check ends.

 Otherwise, since $w(C)=w^\pi(C) \geq 0$ for every cycle $C$ of $G$, it is necessary to verify that no cycle in $G$ has $w^\pi(C) = 0$.
-This control can be done by verifying the acyclicity of the subgraph of $G$ comprising only arcs $a$ of $G$ with $w^{\pi}(a) = 0$.
+This check can be done by verifying the acyclicity of the subgraph of $G$ comprising only arcs $a$ of $G$ with $w^{\pi}(a) = 0$.
 The check that a graph is acyclic can be done in linear time by a depth first visit~\cite{Cormen01}. \end{proof}

 A hypergraph $\H$ is called \emph{conservative} when it contains no negative cycle.
 In the next sections we will provide a pseudo-polynomial time algorithm that always returns either a feasible scheduling or a negative cycle, thus extending the validity of the classical good-characterization of \STN consistency to general \TN consistency.
 Here, we anticipate the statement of the main result in order to complete this general introduction of \TN{s}. \begin{theorem} A \TN $\H$ is \textit{consistent} if and only if it is \textit{conservative}.
 Moreover, when all weights are integral, then $\H$ admits an integral scheduling if and only if it is conservative. \end{theorem} \begin{proof} If $\H$ is consistent, then it is conservative by Lemma~\ref{lem:nc}.
 If $\H$ is not consistent, then there is a negative cycle as shown in Theorem~\ref{Teo:MainAlgorithms}-(3).
 The existence of an integral scheduling when all weights are integral is guaranteed by Lemma~\ref{Lem:int_sched}. \end{proof}